needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-assets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCaseSearchAssetsExample.cs#Example_NameInclude)]

+>[!NOTE]
-> **Note**: This type of search checks for assets whose entire name exactly matches the parameter.
+>This type of search checks for assets whose entire name exactly matches the parameter.

 * You can also exclude assets by name, like so: